Telecominfraproject/oopt-gnpy/docs/json.rst

 The user can only modify the value of existing parameters.
 It defines a spectrum of N identical carriers.
-While the code libraries allow for different carriers and power levels, the current user parametrization only allows one carrier type and one power/channel definition.
+While the code libraries allow for different carriers and power levels, the current user parametrization of release <= 2.6 only allows one carrier type and one power/channel definition.
+2.7 release enables the user to define a spectrum partition with different definition (predefined Spectral Information).

 +----------------------+-----------+-------------------------------------------+
 | field                |   type    | description                               |